OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 RDNG, and many of the other jazz.net tools, do support custom artifact types and link types.
 But RDNG does not at this time support extensible link types across server boundaries, it only supports them within a project area, or with resources in other requirements management project areas on the same server that have exactly the same custom link types.
 As a result, RDNG would not know anything about link types and resources defined in the IoT Platform and/or Bluemix domains, it would only support the link types defined in [http://jazz.net/ns/dm/linktypes#](http://jazz.net/ns/dm/linktypes#) since all the linkable resources in the IoT Platform and Bluemix domains extend oslc_am:Resource.

-So we specified the resource that can be created by the CE4IoTConnector creation dialog to be oslc_rm:Requirement, oslc_cm:ChangeRequest and oslc_am:Resource to "mark" the creation dialog to allow RDNG and other jazz.net apps to recognize the creation dialog as a valid "picker" for resources that are acceptable as the targets for app supported link types.
+So we specified the resource that can be created by the iotp-adaptor creation dialog to be oslc_rm:Requirement, oslc_cm:ChangeRequest and oslc_am:Resource to "mark" the creation dialog to allow RDNG and other jazz.net apps to recognize the creation dialog as a valid "picker" for resources that are acceptable as the targets for app supported link types.

 Now you might ask, why wasn't oalc_am:Resource enough?
 That would have provided a pretty rich set of link types defined in [http://jazz.net/ns/dm/linktypes#](http://jazz.net/ns/dm/linktypes#) that are already supported by the jazz.net apps.
 And the IoT Platform and Bluemix resources are certainly a lot more like AM resources than they are requirements or change requests.

-The reason is an artifact of the CE4IoTConnector design.
-CE4IoTConnector is an OSLC adapter that follows what we might call the "pure facade" adapter.
-That is, CE4IoTConnector node no user management and has no persistence of its own, this just an OSLC facade on Watson IoT Platform and IBM Cloud, delegating everything these components.
+The reason is an artifact of the iotp-adaptor design. iotp-adaptor is an OSLC adapter that follows what we might call the "pure facade" adapter.
+That is, iotp-adaptor node no user management and has no persistence of its own, this just an OSLC facade on Watson IoT Platform and IBM Cloud, delegating everything these components.

-What this means is that CE4IoTConnector does not have any means of storing links, partly because it has no storage capability of its own, and the Watson IoT Platform and IBM Cloud don't (easily) provide extensibility features that could be used to store these links.
+What this means is that iotp-adaptor does not have any means of storing links, partly because it has no storage capability of its own, and the Watson IoT Platform and IBM Cloud don't (easily) provide extensibility features that could be used to store these links.
 So all the links have to stored in the CE jazz.net apps.

 This constraint has implications because of the link ownership implementations of the CE jazz.net tools.
 For example, RDNG can create links to architecture management resources in Rational Design Manager (RDM).
 However, it expects RDM to actually store the link.
 The sequence goes like this: